nyc-crh/site/content/gallery/interview-with-joel-klein.md

 relImgAlt:
 relLink:
 eventname: Chancellor Joel Klein speaks about his approach to leadership and school change.
 caption: Joel Klein was the first Chancellor of the Department of Education appointed by Mayor Michael Bloomberg under mayoral control.
-He describes his approach to making change in the city’s schools.
+In this video, he describes his approach to making change in the city’s schools.
 archive_source: The 74 Million
 source_link: https://www.youtube.com/watch?v=gqyqeiD8ugQ
 copyright: Under copyright.
 Used with permission